Checkmate pattern: Vuković's mate

 Vuković’s mate is a mate involving a protected rook which delivers checkmate to the king at the edge of the board, while a knight covers the remaining escape squares of the king.
 The rook is usually protected with either the king or a pawn.

+This pattern was famously used by 13-year-old Bobby Fischer in 1956 to checkmate Donald Byrne in what is now commonly known as the Game of the Century.